In a design-a-thon [a design hack-a-thon], children (aged 8 - 12) come together to tackle issues that matter to them. Together, they . . .

 Thousands of children around the world are able to participate in design-a-thons because of our dedicated global network of regional partners and community organizations.

-Children in communities around the world can participate in a design-a-thon through local organizations we call Design-a-thon Labs that are trained by us and our carefully selected Network Partners.
+Children in communities around the world can participate in a design-a-thon through local organizations we call Design-a-thon Hubs that are trained by us and our carefully selected Network Partners.
 This mode of delivery ensures children get involved in the issues that matter most to them.

 We collaborate locally, to make change globally.